-Here’s a crochet anniversary gift idea or any occasion where you want to tell someone who love them through crochet…make them this I Love You Can Cozy Crochet Pattern!
+Here’s a Valentine’s Day crochet gift idea or a crochet anniversary present or any occasion where you want to tell someone who love them through crochet…make them this I Love You Can Cozy Crochet Pattern!
 This quick and easy free pattern makes a wonderful beer / soda / pop Can Cozy, perfect for your husband, wife, boyfriend, girlfriend or anyone that you love!

 Before we begin, I would like to thank you for visiting Jo to the World Creations, a site dedicated to helping you give the gift of crochet.

 More free patterns (that make awesome crochet gifts) are on the way!
 Sign up for my emails, follow me and never wonder “what should I make for…” again!

 Free Patterns for Crochet Gifts

 And Get a Free PDF of the Home Pillow

 No spam ever, just “Jo”-ful emails.
 Unsubscribe at any time.

 FOLLOW ME ON: